Table of Contents

 Most cases of skin cancer are caused by too much exposure to ultraviolet (UV) radiation.
 This comes from the sun, tanning beds, and sunlamps.
 There are 2 types of UV rays:

-UVA rays (long-wave) – UVA rays penetrate clouds and glass.
-They penetrate the skin more deeply and damage the basal layer of the epidermis.
+- UVA rays (long-wave) –UVA rays penetrate clouds and glass.
+They penetrate the skin more deeply and damage the basal layer of the skin.

-UVB rays (short-wave) – UVB rays damage the upper layers of the epidermis.
+- UVB rays (short-wave) –UVB rays damage the upper layers of the skin.
 They are the main cause of tanning and sunburn.

 Researchers used to believe that only UVB rays led to cancer.
 But studies have shown that both UVA and UVB damage the skin and can cause cancer.